pevolution-ahmed/pevolution-ahmed/README.md

 Here are some ideas to get you started:

-- 🔭 I'm currently working on developing data solutions, data pipelines and data tooling using python and sql
+- 🔭 I'm currently working on developing data solutions, data pipelines and data monitoring tooling using python and sql

 - 🌱 I'm currently learning Big Data Engineering Technologies ( Airflow, Spark, Kafka, Kubernetes,...etc)